terry-kamau/AI-Future-directions/README.md

-# 🤖 AI Future Directions – PLP Academy Assignment
+# 🤖 AI Future Directions – GROUP 94

 ## 📘 Overview
 This assignment explores how Artificial Intelligence continues to evolve within software engineering.
 It presents forward-thinking solutions, examines emerging technologies, and highlights how AI can transform development workflows and ethical decision-making.